ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ########## FILES ##########

-----------_ch1_run_native_regional_MaxEnt_model_ .Rmd----------
+----------_ch1_run_global_MaxEnt_model_ .Rmd----------

 ## About

-This vignette creates all data objects needed to run the regional_native model.
+This vignette creates all data objects needed to run the global model.
 It trains the model and uses various functions to create suitability maps, summary statistics, etc.

 ## Changelog

 v0- initial version- in sandbox/vignettes_old
-v1- in sandbox/vignettes_old
-v2- creates the v1 of the regional_native_model in maxent/models.
-Removed gridSearch and used model settings from global instead.
+v1- in sandbox/vignettes_old. creates v1 of the global model
+v2- creates v2 of the global model- changed procedure for global model cross-validation from k-fold random selection to k-fold blocked selection (multiple papers said this was more rigorous)- added blockCV package usage- LATER: reverted to k-fold random CV because blocked CV did not work- creates

+----------_ch1_setup_regional_MaxEnt_models.Rmd----------

+## About

+This vignette creates rasters and background point datasets needed for both regional-scale models.

+## Changelog

+v0- initial version- in sandbox/vignettes_old- trained the invaded model on the entire easternUSA v1- updated invaded model weighting to use new global model output, updated invaded model background selection to 355km buffer around presences- generated invaded background points v2 and regional_invaded_buffer layers

 ----------_ch1_run_invaded_regional_MaxEnt_model_ .Rmd----------